agongi/study/tls/README.md

  - Authentication of the server and optionally, the client
  - Session key information exchange.

-> Simply SSL is out-dated name of TLS.
+> Simply SSL is the out-dated name of TLS.

 ```
 ㅁ Author: suktae.choi